bcgov/PIMS/auth/README.md

 ## Host Name Configuration

-When running the solution with **localhost** it is important to create a _host_ name in your _hosts_ file so that Keycloak will validate the JWT token against the correct issuers.
+When running the solution with **localhost** you can create a _host_ name in your _hosts_ file so that Keycloak will validate the JWT token against the correct issuers.
+This should be optional based on the keycloak configuration.

 Add the following host to your _hosts_ file.